MrPaschenko/Schedule-KPI/README.md

 ## Run

-Hit run button in Xcode
+Select some iOS device and hit run button in Xcode

 > Minimal supported iOS version is 14.0